- About Us

 Behind every great team is an environment created so that members feel safe to make mistakes, take risks, share new ideas and voice concerns without fear of punishment or blame.
 These teams are highly motivated, and they can depend on their teammates to get work done, they find their work meaningful and have the structure and clarity needed to be successful.

 So, being a great leader in the age of agile isn't about gaining a title, managing people or delegating tasks; it's about providing direction and supporting teams through coaching and mentorship.
-Coaching means connecting with people and helping them grow.
-It's about challenging thinking, asking questions and drawing out innovative ideas for solving complex challenges.
-And conveying why people are showing up to work every day, the common goals that everyone is working towards and then making sure that employees have the resources and the skills they need to be effective in their role.
+Coaching means connecting with people and helping them to grow by challenging thinking, asking questions and drawing out innovative ideas for solving complex challenges.
+The role of a leader, coach and mentor is to convey why people are showing up to work every day, the common goals that everyone is working towards and then making sure that everyone has the resources and the skills they need to be effective in their job.
 It's about removing limits rather than creating them.

 All of this sounds easy in theory, but it's a lot harder in practice.
 Giving up that power and control and trusting teams to do their work can be uncomfortable, especially when leaders feel like they'll be to blame when things go wrong.
 Also, for someone that has gained their authority by being the smartest and most experienced person in the room, it can be hard to put pride aside and acknowledge what we don't know.
 But, in an uncertain world that is always changing, a leader's greatest superpowers are their humility, vulnerability, courage, empathy, curiosity and eagerness to learn.
 And a big part of continuously learning and growing is unlearning.